MA86/Space_Game/README.md

 # Spaceship Shooter Game

 This is a spaceship shooter game prototype.
-The purpose of this project is to learn low-level graphics/media libraries such as SDL2 and OpenGL.
+The purpose of this project is to learn low-level graphics libraries such as SDL2 and OpenGL, as well as to learn various game architecture techniques and hierarchy/composition game object model.
 This project is part of a book that I'm currently reading (see below for name of the book).

 ## Technologies Used

 Python, and SDL2 (Simple Directmedia Layer) which is a low-level 2D/3D programming library similar to OpenGL.
-Additionally, for the organization of classes, I have applied a technique that mixes *hierarchy game object model* and *composition game object model*.
+Additionally, for the organization of classes, a technique that mixes *hierarchy game object model* and *composition game object model* is applied.

 ## Demonstration